vietnd69/dst-api-webdocs/docs/api-vanilla/core/network-system.md

 The Don't Starve Together network system enables multiplayer functionality by managing communication between server and clients.
 This document covers the core networking concepts, synchronization mechanisms, and implementation details.

+For a practical example of advanced networking in a complex mod, see the [The Forge Case Study](../examples/case-forge.md), which demonstrates synchronizing game state, UI elements, and combat mechanics in a multiplayer arena game mode.

 ## Overview

 Don't Starve Together uses a client-server architecture where: